Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.03 =
+* New: Added an Elementor widget.
+* New: When duplicating fields, most unsaved changes will now duplicate as well.
+* New: Next button label and slider field label previews will now update as soon as the setting is changed in the form builder.
+* New: Slider field previews will now update when the min and max values are updated in the form builder.
+* Fix: The search dropdown was getting cut off on pages with no search results.
+* Fix: When legacy views or visual views are active, both versions were appearing active on the add ons page.

 = 5.0.02 =
 * New: Field groups can now be duplicated and deleted.